 Commissioned by Pontio, Bangor, supported by Stratford Circus

 It’s Dusk, the time when everything changes.
-Come with us to celebrate the wide, wild world around you.
+Celebrate the wide, wild world around you.

-Nestled together in the heart of a forest, a group of creatures with furry tails are watching and waiting for someone to arrive.
-Their friend has a long way to travel, many things to discover and huge challenges to face.
+Nestled together in the heart of a forest, a group of creatures with furry tails watched and waited for someone to arrive.
+Their friend had a long way to travel, many things to discover, and huge challenges to face.

-In Fevered Sleep’s Dusk, children play a central role in this inventive show, combining film and live performance, that explores the meaning of home, family, change and reunion
+In Fevered Sleep’s Dusk, children played a central role in this inventive show, which combined film and live performance, that explored the meaning of home, family, change, and reunion.

 Supported using public funding by Arts Council England with additional support from Paul Hamlyn Foundation and Esmée Fairbairn Foundation.